Principal Investigator

 High-Throughput Genomics

-Brian Wilhelm’s research team uses the latest high-throughput technologies, such as next-generation DNA sequencing (e.g., RNA-seq, CHIP-seq, ATAC-seq), to elucidate the connections underlying transcriptional activity and cancer biology.
+Brian Wilhelm’s research team uses the latest high-throughput technologies, such as next-generation DNA sequencing (e.g., RNA-seq, Cut-and-Run, ATAC-seq), and genome-wide CRISPR chemogenomic screens to elucidate the connections between transcriptional activity and the biology of pediatric leukemia.

 Research topics